sallyklpoon/python-functions/README.md

 than or equal to upper bound.

 **Algorithms/Automation:** Since LEAPYEARS() is used, the process of algorithms to find leap years within a given range of years has been automated by indirection to this helper function.
-It is not necessary in our code to use diff
+It is not necessary in our code to use multiple if/else statements to calculate which years are leap years.

 ### 7. eratosthenes.py
 **Decomposition:** This function can be broken down into 3 parts.
 An assigning and setup portion (in white), a large